 - Shockwave Therapy:

 Shockwave Treatment is a non-surgical, non-invasive treatment that involves the delivery of high energy sound waves to affected areas of the body to trigger the body’s own natural repair mechanisms and stimulate healing.
 It is a safe and effective treatment option.
 The recovery period is shorter than traditional invasive surgery and the procedure eliminates many of the risks associated with traditional surgery.
 Generally, 3 treatments are advocated with 1 week between treatments.

 We provide a selection of products to promote and assist with optimal healing and functional ability.

 Our focus of treatment is to ensure the quality of healing as well as a fully conditioned and safe return to physical activity and sport.

 Looking for sports injury treatment in Richmond, BC?

-Our experienced team at Richmond Blundell Physiotherapy and Sports Injury Clinic will assist you with finding the best treatment for your specific type of injury and improving mobility.
-Give us a call or get in touch through our contact form to book an appointment today.
-You can also Book Online appointment now.
+Our experienced team at Richmond Blundell Physiotherapy & Sports Injury Clinic will assist you with finding the best treatment for your specific type of injury and improving mobility.
+Give us a call or book an appointment online now.